ELBERR-AI/AXD-TUI/README.md

 [Install]
 WantedBy=default.target

-Then run these two commands to enable and start it:
+Then run these two commands:

 systemctl –user enable axd-tui.service systemctl –user start axd-tui.service

-Option D — .bash_profile (login shells and SSH sessions)

-Add this line to your ~/.bash_profile:

-python3 /full/path/to/axd.py

-This runs once when you log into a TTY or SSH session.
+This will start AXD TUI on tty1 automatically every time you log in.

 Compatibility